analysiscenter/radio/docs/source/intro/preprocessing.rst

 shape as ``images`` and store cancer-masks of different items in a binary format, where value of each voxel is either **0** (non-cancerous voxel) or **1** (cancerous voxel). ``masks`` can be made in two steps.
-First, load info about cancerous nodules in a batch:
+First, load info about cancerous nodules in a batch with :func:`~radio.preprocessing.ct_masked_batch.CTImagesMaskedBatch.fetch_nodules_info`:

 .. code-block:: python